Opinion | In clergy abuse scandals, the Catholic Church still hasn’t reckoned with what it allowed

-Yet even the apparent sameness of so many disclosures and admissions, over so many years, should not blunt the importance of a recent report that former Pope Emeritus Benedict XVI, as archbishop of the German cities of Munich and Freising from 1977 to 1982, failed to discipline abusive priests and enabled them to maintain their roles in ministry.
+Yet even the apparent sameness of so many disclosures and admissions, over so many years, should not blunt the importance of a recent report that Pope Emeritus Benedict XVI, as archbishop of the German cities of Munich and Freising from 1977 to 1982, failed to discipline abusive priests and enabled them to maintain their roles in ministry.

 Similar allegations have been leveled, and often documented, regarding many bishops.
 But the German report, two years in the making, implicates a future pope, who at the time was known as Cardinal Joseph Ratzinger.